Highlights of UL 1008 Electrical Testing

 Optional Short-Time Tests

 The aforementioned electrical tests require switches to carry a fault current until cleared by a protective device.
-However, many facilities employ selective coordination schemes that use breakers that must withstand fault currents for specific durations.
-Under UL 1008, equipment manufacturers have the option to demonstrate that a transfer switch can withstand and close on currents for times ranging from 0.1 to 0.5 seconds.
+However, many facilities employ selective coordination schemes using breakers that must withstand fault currents for specific durations.
+UL 1008 gives equipment manufacturers the option of demonstrating that a transfer switch can withstand and close on currents for times ranging from 0.1 to 0.5 seconds.
 If successful, manufacturers can mark a switch with corresponding Short-Time Ratings.

 For more information about UL 1008 electrical rating tests, review the ASCO Power Technologies document entitled UL 1008 Transfer Switch Withstand and Closing Ratings.
 ASCO’s Selective Coordination Basics provides insight into coordinating overcurrent protection devices to minimize the scope of outages.